MinimSecure/unum-sdk/CONTRIBUTING.md

   licensed code.
 Any contributions are expected to be original works unless otherwise explicitly noted and attributed.
 - Unum SDK is based on an internal Minim project and should remain structurally and technically compatible-- we don't recommend drastic changes without chatting with us first!
+- If you have a negative experience, please call it out so that it can be addressed.
+We aim to never intentionally belittle, insult, or mock, but to err is human-- let us know so we can adjust our behavior.

 ## Happy Contributing!